 \section{Single angle decay distributions}

 With two different pairs of particles discernible in experiments as in e.g.\ Ref.~\cite{Berge:2015jra} we would be able to distinguish between the two channels, reconstruct the momenta $p_a$ and $p_b$, and measure the relative angles $\theta_a$ and $\theta_b$.
 However, with two pairs of identical particles this is not possible any more.
-A distinction can of course be made between positively and negatively charged leptons, and the angles $\theta^a:=\theta_{13}$, $\theta^b:=\theta_{24}$, $\theta^c:=\theta_{14}$ and $\theta^d:=\theta_{23}$ between all couples of differently charged leptons can be measured.
+A distinction can of course be made between positively and negatively charged leptons.
+If the $Z$ bosons are visible in the experiment, the angles $\theta^a:=\theta_{13}$, $\theta^b:=\theta_{24}$, $\theta^c:=\theta_{14}$ and $\theta^d:=\theta_{23}$ between all couples of differently charged leptons can be measured.
 In addition, the momenta $p_{ij}=p_i+p_j$ for the partial channels of these couples can be reconstructed, the ladder being the momenta $p_a$, $p_b$, $p_c$ and $p_d$ already introduced before.
-If the $Z$ bosons would be visible in the experiment, one could measure differential decay rates $d\Gamma/dp_i^2d\cos\theta^i$ ($i=a,b,c,d$).
-However, not knowing the actual channel, the observable accessible in experiment is the mean value
+In this case, one can measure differential decay rates $d\Gamma/dp_i^2d\cos\theta^i$ ($i=a,b,c,d$).
+However, not knowing the actual $Z$ boson channel, the observable accessible in experiment is the mean value

 $p^2$ stands for the measured momentum square of the reconstructed $Z$ while $\theta$ is the opening angle of the $\tau$ pair for which the $Z$ boson is reconstructed.
 The four separate parts in Eq.~(\ref{Gamabcd}) are referred to as $a$, $b$, $c$ and $d$ channel contributions.
 By using